Klaus Ludwig

-Klaus Karl Ludwig (born 5 October 1949) is a German racing driver, considered one of the greatest touring car drivers of all time.
+Klaus Karl Ludwig (born 5 October 1949) is a German racing driver.
+He is a three-time winner of the 24 Hours of Le Mans for Porsche, a three-time Deutsche Tourenwagen Meisterschaft champion, and the 1998 FIA GT champion.

 Biography

-He also known as König Ludwig ("King Ludwig") for his success in touring cars and in sports car racing.
+Ludwig also known as König Ludwig ("King Ludwig") for his success in touring cars and in sports car racing.